microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-ruledestination.md

 ---
 title: "ruleDestination resource type"
-description: "List of potential destinations and destination types maintained in the context of a network forwarding policy includes IPs (Internet Protocol addresses) and FQDNs/URLs (Fully Qualified Domain Names/Uniform Resource Locators)."
+description: "Represents the list of potential destinations and destination types that the user could be accessing in the context of a network filtering policy, including IPs and FQDNs or URLs."
 author: "Moti-ba"
 ms.localizationpriority: medium
 ms.prod: identity-and-access